reeshuffled/reeshuffled.github.io/_posts/2024-02-21-What-Love-Is-And-What-It-Can-Be.md

 ---
+description: A rising star in philosophy examines the cultural, social, and scientific interpretations of love to answer one of our most enduring questions What is love?
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2024-02-22T16:42:57-05:00'
+slug: what-love-is
+started_at: '2024-02-14 13:45:00'
 tags:
 - Love/Romance
 - '2024'
 title: 'What Love Is: And What It Can Be by Carrie Ichikawa Jenkins'
-slug: what-love-is
-description: A rising star in philosophy examines the cultural, social, and scientific interpretations of love to answer one of our most enduring questions What is love?
-started_at: '2024-02-14 13:45:00'
 type: notes
-publish_datetime: '2024-02-22T16:42:57-05:00'
-links:
-  internal: []
-  external: []
 ---

 romantic mystique